avastmick/cryptographon/README.md

 <img src="img/original.jpg" alt="The Original" width="250" height="200" />

 So, I had an idea.
 They were very excited about their secrets and making it easier to send their messages.
-I was very keen on them learning so code.
+I was very keen on them learning to code.
 I agreed to set something up so they could write their messages by writing .

 [Why Cryptography and why it is important?](Cryptography.md)